reversed-coffee/hackhouse2024/README.md

 repository is an entire ready-to-go phishing parody website that can be used to demonstrate how a typosquatting attack works - with some modifications, because the code is abhorrent.
 Maybe I can change that in the future.

+The only portion with bad code is the website itself, not the other files.
+For example, the implementation of the reverse proxy and Docker follow decent practices.
+Due to the nature of data being unencrypted between the reverse proxy and the client, the only way to make this secure is by either modifying it to use SSL or set it up with SDN to air-gap the container and doing a reverse proxy chain, where the client reverse proxy should be encrypting all outgoing information.
+For the presentation, this website was deployed securely by chaining reverse proxies in order to get SSL to function properly.
+Additionally, the server runs under two layers of containerization: Docker under unprivileged LXC.

 ## Disclaimer

 For the people who actually chose to dig into the technical parts of the website, I hope you enjoy the terrible code